 This story is an unfortunate lesson in airline rules and regulations.
 And it illustrates why it’s important to know what’s in that fine print associated with your ticket.

-Williams contacted us to help him recoup the $1,200 that he said he was forced to spend on extra tickets because of an error on the part of Hawaiian Airlines.
+Williams contacted our team to help him recoup the $1,200 that he said he was forced to spend on extra tickets after Hawaiian Airlines canceled his flight.
 He also wanted us to ask for “two free round-trip flights to Maui” as additional compensation for his trouble.

 “We had a delay on our flight from Denver to San Francisco on Virgin America because the plane needed de-icing,” Williams recalled.
 “We landed in San Francisco five minutes late.
 Our connecting Hawaiian Airlines flight had already closed by the time we got there.
 Hawaiian Airlines issued us two tickets for the next morning’s 10:00 flight.”